centrahq/api-documentation/pages/01.overview/08.custom-attributes/docs.md

 ```
 [/snippet]

-After you add and upload the video files in Catalog -> Attributes, this will display like this in the Product page:
+After you add and upload the video files in Catalog -> Attributes, you will see the list of options in the Product page:
 ![ProductCategoryVideo](example-product-category-video.png)

 #### Product video